Rosanfoppen/wheelchair-design-platform/README.md

  31. Run 2_Train_and_Test.py.
  32. Run 3_Predict_sound.py.

-If all went correctly the wheelchair is now able to recognize so is in the wheelchair, and will give audio feedback accordingly.
+If all went correctly the wheelchair is now able to recognize who is in the wheelchair, and will give audio feedback accordingly.

 # Components